Where to find your perfect ice castle around the world

 Ice Castle

-Believe it or not, this ice palace has been around since the 1700s.
-The first icy palace was built for Anna Ivanovna, Empress of Russia at the time.
-The castle only lasted for the winter and the empress passed away that same year.
+Believe it or not, this ice palace has existed since the 1700s.
+The first icy palace was built for Anna Ivanovna, the Empress of Russia at the time.
+The castle only lasted for the winter, and the empress passed away that same year.

 While the Empress of Russia’s ice palace was built by ‘gluing’ the ice together with water, the modern ice castle is often made by making thousands of icicles every day and spraying more and more water on them to make them stay in place.

 These ice creations are unlike anything you’ve ever seen.
-In fact, the more high-tech ice castles even have fireplaces and LED lights imbedded in the walls.
+In fact, the more high-tech ice castles even have fireplaces and LED lights embedded in the walls.

 Ice Castle Edmonton